Bernard Leach

-Bernard Howell Leach CH CBE (5 January 1887 – 6 May 1979), was a British studio potter and art teacher.
+Bernard Howell Leach CH CBE (5 January 1887 – 6 May 1979) was a British studio potter and art teacher.
 He is regarded as the "Father of British studio pottery".

 Biography

 Early years (Japan)

 Leach was born in Hong Kong.
 His mother Eleanor (née Sharp) died in childbirth.
 He spent his first three years in Japan with his father, Andrew Leach, until he moved back to Hong Kong in 1890.

 Leach attended the Slade School of Fine Art and the London School of Art, where he studied etching under Frank Brangwyn.
 Reading books by Lafcadio Hearn, he became interested in Japan.
 In 1909 he returned to Japan with his young wife Muriel (née Hoyle) intending to teach etching.
 Satomi Ton, Kojima Kikuo, and later Ryūsei Kishida were his pupils.

 In Tokyo, he gave talks and attended meetings along with Mushanokōji Saneatsu, Shiga Naoya, Yanagi Sōetsu and others from the "Shirakaba-Group", who were trying to introduce western art to Japan after 250 years of seclusion.

 About 1911 he attended a Raku-yaki pottery party which was his first introduction to ceramics, and through introduction by Ishii Hakutei, he began to study under Urano Shigekichi 浦野繁吉 (1851–1923), who stood as Kenzan 6th in the tradition of potter Ogata Kenzan (1663–1743).
 Assisting as interpreter for technical terms was the potter Tomimoto Kenkichi, whom he had met already earlier.
 From this time Leach wrote articles for the Shirakaba.

 In 1913 he also drafted covers for Shirakaba and Fyūzan.
-Attracted by the Prussian philosopher and art scholar Dr. Alfred Westharp, who at the time was living in Peking, Leach moved to Peking in 1915.
+Attracted by the Prussian philosopher and art scholar Alfred Westharp, who at the time was living in Peking, Leach moved to Peking in 1915.
 There he took on the Name 李奇聞 (for "Leach"), but returned the following year to Japan.
 It was the year 1919, when young Hamada Shōji visited Leach for the first time.
 Leach received a kiln from Kenzan and built it up in Yanagi's garden and called it Tōmon-gama.
 Now established as a potter, he decided to move to England.

 In 1920, before leaving, he had an exhibition in Osaka, where he met the potter Kawai Kanjirō.
 In Tokyo, a farewell exhibition was organized.